Soueast DX3

-The Soueast DX3 is a subcompact crossover designed by Pininfarina and manufactured by Chinese automaker Soueast Motors.
+The Soueast DX3 is a subcompact crossover SUV designed by Pininfarina and manufactured by Chinese automaker Soueast Motors.

 Overview

 The Soueast DX3 was launched during the 2016 Beijing Auto Show, while the production version of the DX3 crossover debuted on the 2016 Chengdu Auto Show with the official market launch in November 2016.

 There are two engines originated from Mitsubishi available including a 1.5 liter engine producing 120hp and 143nm, and a 1.5 liter turbo engine with 150hp and 220nm.
 The 1.5 liter is mated to a five-speed manual gearbox, while the 1.5 liter turbo engine is mated to a CVT.
 Pricing ranges from 72,900 yuan to 99,900 yuan.
 An electric version called the DX3 EV400 is also available launched on the Chinese car market in November 2017.
 The price including subsidies of the DX3 EV will start from around $17,000.